 It’s imperative that this vent is at least a foot and a half away from a wall.
 The hot air needs enough room to slam against the wall and dissipate into the surrounding environment.
 If the space between the unit and the wall is too short, the air has nowhere to go but around the machine.
 The air then drifts toward the fan where it’s sucked back into the machine.

 When hot air drifts back into the ice maker, it causes “hot air recirculation” which results in a microclimate.
 As the hot air continues to recirculate, it gets hotter and hotter, resulting in much warmer temperatures around the machine than the surrounding area.
 Microclimates cause the same problems you’d face if you place your unit in a hot room – less ice production and the possibility of a complete system shutdown.

 The best way to prevent a microclimate from forming is to make sure the unit has plenty of ventilation.
 Ideally, ice makers should have a foot and a half distance from the walls and ceiling.
 Don’t install your ice machine in an area with low ventilation, like a closet or cubby.
 Finally, make sure your ice maker is free from any debris or items, such as boxes or buckets that can block vents.

 Appliances that Generate Heat

-Certain appliances, like oven or furnaces, can raise the temperature around your ice machine and cause heat problems as well.
+Certain appliances, like oven or furnaces, can raise the temperature around your commercial ice equipment and cause heat problems as well.
 Most restaurant floorplans designate areas for each appliance – the only problem is most floorplans don’t account for cumulative heat.
 The room may be “room temperature” on paper, but that’s before you start installing heat-generating appliances, set up equipment that takes up space, and introduce hard-working employees.
 These factors will significantly raise the room temperature and cause your ice maker to work harder in the process.

 Keeping Things Cool with Temperature Control